laserpants/elm-recipes/README.md

 ### A note about pipelines

-The implementation of this library, as well as many of the examples shown here, rely on the [`elm-update-pipeline`](https://package.elm-lang.org/packages/laserpants/elm-update-pipeline/latest/) package.
-This implies a style of code in which the pipe operator is used rather heavily to achieve monadic chaining of updates:
+The implementation of this library, as well as many of the examples on this page, rely on the [`elm-update-pipeline`](https://package.elm-lang.org/packages/laserpants/elm-update-pipeline/latest/) package.
+This implies a style of code where the pipe operator is used rather heavily, to achieve monadic chaining of updates:

 ```elm
 update msg model =